TenzeT/Block_Breaker/README.md

 Block Breaker game project created with Unity/C#

-PreBuilt Automated Play and Manual Play .exe files are available -Respective Auto/Manual_Data files are required for run these, though they
+PreBuilt Automated Play and Manual Play .exe files are available -Respective Auto/Manual_Data files are required to run these, though the game builds
                may not be up to date